ReneRugaba/hello-movies/README.md

 >   or
 >   yarn install
 > ```
-> When folder node_modules are created you can run this
+> When folder node_modules are created, you can run this
 > ```cli
 > npm start
 > or
 > yarn start
 > ```
 ---
+### Objectifs of this app:

+> this application aims to allow access to all the films created to date.
+It allows you to create a list of favorite films and the possibility of having access to
+> their details.